namesakefyi/namesake/docs/README.md

 ## Contributors

 We 💖 our contributors!
-Namesake is built by, and for, the trans community, and we welcome contributions from all genders and skill levels.
+Namesake is built by, and for, the trans community, and we welcome contributors of all genders and skill levels.

 😌 Keep Namesake safe for everyone by reviewing our [code of conduct](https://github.com/namesakefyi/namesake?tab=coc-ov-file).
 📖 Read our [contribution guide](/docs/CONTRIBUTING.md) to learn how to [set up your local environment](/docs/CONTRIBUTING.md#getting-started) and more.